billroy/cw/README.md

 # CW

-CW is a virtual software-defined radio for morse code practice.
+CW is a virtual software-defined radio for morse code practice over your local network.

 CW works like an internet chat server for morse code: you can send and receive code between separate browsers connected to the server.
 It simulates the on-the-air experience over your local network.
 (Performance over the open internet is currently poor due to the impact of network path latency jitter.)